The Hoyas ended this past season with an NCAA Tournament berth

 Prior to Notre Dame, he spent a season working with women's lacrosse at his alma mater, Towson, where he was a two-sport athlete in men's lacrosse and football.
 During his lone season at Towson, Williams helped the women's team to a 13-3 overall record, a first-ever at-large selection to the NCAA Tournament and a final ranking of No. 7 in the nation, the highest ranking in school history.

 Assisting with both the offense and defense, he helped coach the 2010 Colonial Athletic Association (CAA) Player of the Year, three First Team All-CAA picks, two second team choices and two all-rookie selections.

-As a four-year member of the Tigers' men's lacrosse team, Williams played 61 career games and helped Towson to a pair of CAA championships.
+As a four-year member of the Tigers men's lacrosse team, Williams played 61 career games and helped Towson to a pair of CAA championships.
 He scored 29 goals with 22 assists in his career, including a career-best, four-goal game against Cornell in the 2005 NCAA Tournament.
 Williams graduated in 2008 with a bachelor's degree in sports management.

-The Baltimore, Md., native also was a football standout at Towson and is the fifth-leading rusher in school history with 1,985 yards during his career.
+The Baltimore, Maryland, native also was a football standout at Towson and is the fifth-leading rusher in school history with 1,985 yards during his career.
 As a sophomore, Williams rushed for 911 yards in 11 games, including a career-high 169 yards in a win over Delaware.
 He was a Third Team All-Atlantic 10 selection at running back following his sophomore year.

-He resides in Baltimore, Md.
+He resides in Washington, D.C.